 Traditional economics, which studies the use of resources, looks at how we make decisions with the assumption that human beings make rational decisions.
 But when you look at the decisions we make, it’s clear they’re not always rational.
 If they were, no one would smoke and we’d all only eat healthy foods.

 Behavioral economics enriches the conventional economics toolbox by incorporating insights from psychology, neuroscience, sociology, politics, and the law.
-The result is a more vibrant and revealing economic analyses based on more realistic assumptions about how we behave and the real-world circumstances that influence the decisions we make.
+The result is a more vibrant and revealing economic analysis based on more realistic assumptions about how we behave and the real-world circumstances that influence the decisions we make.

 My company, Creative Science Labs, develops digital experiences for mission-driven organizations, leveraging behavioral economics’ concepts as a foundation in that development.
-Leveraging these concepts in theories, we are able to increase the likelihood of reaching and moving our clients’ desired audiences to take action.
+Leveraging these concepts and theories, we are able to increase the likelihood of reaching and moving our clients’ desired audiences to take action.

 But the behavioral economics concepts we use aren’t just effective for the web.
 If you understand these ideas, you can put them to work to amplify the marketing message of your own social impact organization, and make it more likely that people will respond to your call to action.